 Known as “the dean of arts and entertainment journalists,” Clarence Waldron is the go‐to‐guy on American pop culture.
-He has enjoyed a distinguished career in journalism for more than 35 years, including a 29‐year tenure as senior writer and senior editor of Jet Magazine.
+He has enjoyed a distinguished career in journalism for more than 40 years, including a 29‐year tenure as senior writer and senior staff editor of Jet Magazine.

 Maya Angelou once told Waldron: “Nathaniel Hawthorne once said, ‘Easy reading is hard writing.’
 Your prose, Mr. Waldron, is immediately accessible.
 People in the butcher shop, the barbershop, and the beauty shop, read it and get it right away.
 And yet it would stand up and pass an examination by a teacher of English.
 This is no small matter.
 It is like a musician who has perfect pitch.
 You have perfect pitch.”

 Aretha Franklin said: “Clarence Waldron is one of the very best journalists who has written a story about me.
 I trust him.”
-Franklin and Waldron are collaborating on a book project.
-He has also served as her tour publicist.
+He also served as her publicist for a two-year period.

 Waldron served as book editor and literary consultant for Chicago TV and radio pioneer Merri Dee’s memoir, Life Lessons On Faith, Forgiveness & Grace.
 The inspirational book details how Dee’s life changed forever in 1971 when she was kidnapped and shot after taping her popular TV show.